evanmalherbe/blog/README.md

 ## Security

 1. Only users that have been authenticated with a valid JSON Web Token (JWT) will be permitted to modify blog posts, and they will only ever be able to modify their own posts.
-Only the single Admin user will have rights to modify any user's blog articles and to remove users from the system.
+Only the single Admin user will have rights to modify any user's blog articles.

 2. "Helmet" Express middleware will be used by the Express backend to further tighten up security.
 See [https://www.npmjs.com/package/helmet](https://www.npmjs.com/package/helmet) for details.

+## Wireframes

+I created wireframes of how I wanted the user interface (UI) of this app to look before I started coding it.
+I used Draw.io ([https://www.diagrams.net/](https://www.diagrams.net/)) to create/plan them.
+I have included PDF files for all of the wireframes in the "wireframes" directory of this project.

 ## Usage